Natural Language Processing RELIES on Linguistics: Conclusion and Outlook

-Given the recent emergence of powerful LLMs that leverage huge amounts of data to recognize patterns in text, the question of the relationship between natural language processing and linguistics, in particular how linguistic knowledge benefits work in natural language processing, is a pressing one.
+For a long time, automating analysis into linguistically-based representations---classic ``cL``---was undertaken in part with the aim of paving the path towards NLU, building modules that capture features of language based on human conceptualizations (realized as manually crafted rules, or latent rules induced through training on annotations).
+Given the rise of LLMs that leverage huge amounts of data to recognize patterns in text, the question of the relationship between natural language processing and linguistics---in particular, how linguistic knowledge benefits work in natural language processing---is a pressing one.
 In this paper, we have illustrated the role of linguistics when compiling resources and conducting system evaluations (RE-); when building systems in low-resource settings \mbox{(-L-)}; when pursuing granular interpretation or control of large-data systems \mbox{(-IE-)}; and when connecting NLP to the study of human language (-S).
-While explicit linguistic knowledge is not necessary to achieve high accuracy on all NLP tasks, in this work we have highlighted the engineering utility of varying degrees of language knowledge.
+While explicit linguistic knowledge is not necessary to achieve high accuracy on all NLP tasks, in this work we have highlighted the engineering utility of language knowledge.

-We hope that this study will promote future work that leverages collaboration and connections between linguistics and computer scientists with the aim of NLP progress in diverse domains.